 [*The very basic breakdown on how DCLT is able to create long-term affordable housing is by retaining ownership of the land their homes are on and placing it under community-control.
 This effectively removes the land from the for-profit housing market, instead treating it as a community resource; it ensures that homeowners are still able to build equity, but a percentage of the wealth created is shared back with the community and the next low-income buyer in need of housing.
 DCLT also rents a large number of units that are similarly affordably priced and community-governed.
 You can check out their website to learn more–it is excellent.
 RG leader, Maggie Heraty designed the button graphics too!]

 This blog post is by the Triangle, North Carolina RG chapter-members.
+Learn more about RG chapters here.

 Resource Generation is the only organization in the U.S. organizing young people with wealth toward the equitable distribution of wealth, land, and power.
 As a result of becoming a member of Resource Generation, our members end up giving away 16-times more money to economic and racial justice organizations than they did before.
 Learn more and support our work by becoming a member here.